 If you have an older dog, the bedding should be very comfortable to protect their joints.
 Just like people, as dogs age they need a little extra comfort to protect their bodies.
-If your dog does not shred things like plush toys, consider getting them a long thick pillow (often called a bolster) so they are able to rest their head on something comfortable, especially if you kennel them at night.
+If your dog doesn’t shred things like plush toys, consider getting them a long thick pillow (often called a bolster) so they are able to rest their head on something comfortable, especially if you kennel them at night.

 For your dogs comfort we suggest that even if you kennel them that you get them a doggy bed for inside the kennel.
-This will make the kennel much more comfortable, especially if they will spend hours inside of the kennel.
+This will make the kennel much more comfortable, especially if they will spend hours inside of their kennel.

 Other than just buying a bed, you have a few other things to consider.
-You should know how fast your dog sheds its fur.
+You should know how fast your dog sheds their fur.
 If your pet sheds hair often, then you will want to buy a removable bedding cover that’s easy to clean once it becomes covered in fur.
-The same rule of thought applies if your dog enjoys bringing dirt in the house with them.
+The same rule of thought applies if your dog regularly bringing dirt in the house with them.
 A removable bed cover will make your life a lot easier, and your dog’s living space much cleaner.

 Some people in the northern states go even further than just a dog house.
 Some will add some dim lights or even a heater (on a low setting) so that they know their pets will not suffer in the cold.
 There are some inexpensive heaters that can be added easily to dog houses and controlled from inside your home.

 For instance, a dog may bark or scratch at the door because they want to pee, but they cannot let themselves outside.
-If you don’t listen to your dogs cues, the dog may end up urinating on your floor or in their kennel.
+If you don’t listen to your dog’s cues, your dog may end up urinating on your floor or in their kennel.
 While barking is generally an undesirable trait for a dog, in this case it was alerting you that it needed to go outside.
 This behavior should be rewarded.

 Other times you may notice that the dog shreds things like pillows or plush toys.
 They do this when they are bored and need to work off energy or something to stimulate their mind.
 Dogs are very smart animals and they need something to occupy their brain or they will act out.
-There are several ways that you can keep your dog entertained even if you cannot be around.
+There are several ways that you can keep your dog entertained even if you can’t be around.

-What often works to solve many minor behavioral problems is simply to do things with the dog.
+What often works to solve many minor behavioral problems is simply to do things with your dog.
 They need to have regular exercise, walks, fetching a ball, running in a park are all great things to help keep them in shape.
 Often though they don’t get the mental stimulation they need.
-This can be met through playing with the dog, teaching it a new trick, or giving it a puzzle to solve.
+This can be met through playing with your dog, teaching it a new trick, or giving it a puzzle to solve.
 Think how you might act out if you had nothing to stimulate your mind.

 It’s worth noting that training a dog against aggression requires patience.
 You have to take the time to teach your dog how to behave.
-Keep reminding the dog whenever they misbehave.
+Keep reminding your dog whenever they misbehave.
 Be patient with them, and understand that it will take them some time to understand what is and is not acceptable behavior.